justinbaur/justinbaur/README.md

 👋 Hi, I’m @justinbaur

-- 👀 I’m interested in Python, Automation, Developer Tooling and Game Development
+- 👀 I’m interested in Python, Automation, Developer Tooling and Capture the Flag events.
-- 🌱 I’m currently learning React Native and SvelteKit
+- 🌱 I’m currently relearning and exploring ethical hacking.
 - 💞️ I’m looking to collaborate on happy hour 🍻

 <!---